 1/2 teaspoon black pepper

-2 tablespoons of fresh herbs, rosemary, sage, and thyme are a good combination.1 bunch Parsley, chopped (or blend with eggs in a food processor)
+A combination of 2 tablespoons of fresh herbs, including rosemary, sage, and thyme, is a good choice.1 bunch Parsley, chopped (or blend with eggs in a food processor)

 1/2 cup water or broth saved from homemade chicken soup.